Climate Literacy Ambassadors

 PI: Steve Ackerman Co-I: Margaret Mooney

 The Climate Literacy Ambassadors program is a collaborative effort to advance climate literacy led by the Cooperative Institute of Meteorological Satellite Studies (CIMSS) at the University of Wisconsin-Madison.
-With support from NASA, CIMSS is coordinating a program to enable G6-12 teachers to be Ambassadors of Climate Literacy in their local schools and communities.
-The program starts with a workshop followed by a 6-week distance learning course culminating in a technology-supported virtual community of climate change educators.
+With support from NASA, CIMSS developed workshops and on-line resources to support G6-12 teachers as Ambassadors of Climate Literacy in their local schools and communities.
+The full program included a workshop followed by a distance learning course culminating in a technology-supported virtual community of climate change educators.

-The workshops recruit teachers to the project, provide an overview on climate change and demonstrate cutting-edge resources from NASA, NOAA and the UW-Madison.
+The workshops provided an overview on climate change with demonstrations of cutting-edge resources from NASA, NOAA and the UW-Madison.
 The first workshop was held in May 2010 at CIMSS in Madison.
-The second Climate Literacy Ambassadors workshop was held at the Federation of Earth Science Information Partners (ESIP) July 2010 meeting in Knoxville Tennessee.
+The last Climate Literacy Ambassadors workshop took place at the July 2013 Earth Science Information Partners (ESIP) meeting in Chapel Hill North Carolina.

 workshop group